This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 • Shows the total number of devices and the number of devices that are online

 • Selecting this tile takes you a page containing a list of all the devices (or just the online ones if clicking on online) on your network as well as all features explained in sections @4.3.
-Device List and @4.4.
+Devices List and @4.4.
 Device Details .

 • Shows the results of the last speed test performed showing upload and download rate.

 • Selecting this tile takes you to all network related tools explained in section @4.5.
-Network
+Network Performance

 • Shows the number of standard or custom alerts that have been configured.

-Collaboration (only available to the license owner / team master):
+Access Management (only available to the license owner / team master):

 • Shows the number of people, outside your team, that have been granted or have a pending permission to access your Agent.